 “I don’t know,” Maxwell said, sitting down beside the trunk of the tree.

-“I have an egg salad sandwich, some nacho cheese Doritos, an apple, yuck, and a vanilla pudding.”
+“Well, I have an egg salad sandwich, some nacho cheese Doritos, an apple, yuck, and a vanilla pudding.”
 Billy took out his thermos and moved all of the food around in the lunchbox.
-“Well, no spoon.
+“Hey, no spoon.
 That stinks.
 Do you have one?”

 Maxwell looked at Billy frowning.
 “Now, if I had a spoon, don’t you suppose that I would need it for something?”

 “Aw, man.
 We could just share it.
-I don’t have cooties. ”
+I don’t have cooties.”

 “I’ll bet you do.”